jthorton/double-exp-vdw/README.md

 * `data-set-curation` - contains the scripts used to curate the training and test data sets as well as the final test sets.

 * `inputs-and-results` - contains the *most up to date* input files required to reproduce this study and the associated output files.

-* `scripts` - contains the scripts used to generate the input schemas / files, and scripts which perform ancillary data analysis.

 ### Experimental Data Sets